25-1-Great Vocals

 Writer/Composer: Giacomo Puccini / Franco Alfano (1926)

 No matter what kind of music you love, this is the song of songs!
-This short aria by this great Italian tenor gets the biggest applause of any vocal presentation in this 21st century.
-You-tube vocal reactions, especially young people, even people who don’t really know or care about Opera, drop their jaws in disbelief and applaud this performance as the most spectacular vocal example in any musical genre they have ever heard!
+This short aria by the great Italian tenor gets the biggest applause of any vocal presentation here in this 21st century.
+You-tube vocal reactions, especially young people, and even people who know or care about Opera, drop their jaws in disbelief and applaud this performance as the most spectacular vocal example in any musical genre they have ever heard!
 The experience is astonishing, even overwhelming!
-Pavarotti’s passion and power is without equal, and it is not diminishing with time, it is INCREASING!
-It doesn’t matter that it’s not in English.
-Just hold onto your heart…and really listen!
-From its subdued, beautiful, instrumental intro to Pavarotti’s awe-inspiring finale, this piece is Magnificent and Transformational!
+Pavarotti’s passion and power is without equal, and this piece is not diminishing with time, it is INCREASING!
+It doesn’t matter that it’s not in English—just hold onto your heart…and really listen!
+From its subdued, beautiful, instrumental intro to Pavarotti’s awe-inspiring finale, this piece is…Absolutely Magnificent and Transformational!